 Now that you have everything you need, it’s time to start building!
 Follow the step-by-step procedure based on the plan you made.
 Measure twice, cut once.
 Start with the foundation first moving up.
 The doors, windows and roofing should be done last.

 And there you have it.
-In just 4 easy steps, you can start building your very own chicken coop!
+In just 4 easy steps, you learned how to build a chicken coop!
 I’m sure you’ll have happy, healthy chickens after this.

 Click here to watch how this homesteader built a very simple chicken coop out of pallets:

-Do these steps make it easier for you to start building your own chicken coop?
+Do you now know how to build a chicken coop?
 Let us know below in the comments!

 Interested in Raising Backyard Chickens?
 Check out our Homesteading Handbook!

 This post was originally published in October 2016 and has been updated for quality and relevancy.